LizMM/Coursera---Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 # Coursera---Getting-and-Cleaning-Data-Week-4-Assignment
 Submissions for the Week 4 Assignment of the Getting and Cleaning Course

-This repository contains my submitted files for the Week 4 Assignment for the Coursera Getting and Cleaning Data Course and contains the following files:
+This repository contains my submitted files for the Week 4 Assignment of the Coursera Getting and Cleaning Data Course.
+It contains the following files:

 ### R Script: run_analysis.R

-The prerequistites for running this script are the working directory has already been set.
+The prerequistite for running this script is that the working directory has already been set.

-Executing the run_analysis.R script completes the following:
+Executing the run_analysis.R script completes the following actions:
 - Downloads and unzips the source data files into the set working directory.
 - Creates vectors containing the features and activity label information which are used to add descriptors later in the script.
 - Reads into seperate tables the training set, the associated activity IDs and  subject IDs.